anselm-ontological-argument-for-godsexistence

 PL4 is, Natürlich, Plantinga’s Premise 4 slightly reworded, while PL4* is simply a straightforward instance of AxS5.
 While PL4 implies PL4* (since if A is true at every world, it is possible at every world), PL4* doesn’t imply PL4; for PL4 clearly makes a much stronger claim than PL4*.

 Zweite, notice that the argument for Premise 4 does not make any reference to the claim that all propositions bear their modal status necessarily.
 Plantinga simply builds necessary existence into the very notion of maximal greatness.
-Seit, by definition, a being that is maximally great at W is omnipotent at every possible world and a being that does not exist at some world W’ cannot be omnipotent at W’, it straightforwardly follows, without the help of anything like the controversial S5 axiom, that a maximally great being exists in every logically possible world.
+Seit, per Definition, a being that is maximally great at W is omnipotent at every possible world and a being that does not exist at some world W’ cannot be omnipotent at W’, it straightforwardly follows, without the help of anything like the controversial S5 axiom, that a maximally great being exists in every logically possible world.

 In der Tat, it is for this very reason that Plantinga avoids the objection to Malcolm’s argument that was considered above.
 Since the notion of maximal greatness, in contrast to the notion of an unlimited being as Malcolm defines it, is conceived in terms that straightforwardly entail existence in every logically possible world (and hence eternal existence in every logically possible world), there are no worries about whether maximal greatness, in contrast to unlimitedness, entails something stronger than eternal existence.